gruntjs/grunt-docs/Configuring-tasks.md

 ```

 ## Importing External Data
-In the following Gruntfile, project metadata is imported into the grunt config from a `package.json` file, and the [grunt-contrib-uglify plugin](http://github.com/gruntjs/grunt-contrib-uglify) `uglify` task is configured to minify a source file and generate a banner comment dynamically using that metadata.
+In the following Gruntfile, project metadata is imported into the Grunt config from a `package.json` file, and the [grunt-contrib-uglify plugin](http://github.com/gruntjs/grunt-contrib-uglify) `uglify` task is configured to minify a source file and generate a banner comment dynamically using that metadata.

 Grunt has `grunt.file.readJSON` and `grunt.file.readYAML` methods for importing JSON and YAML data.